Opinion: Assange is headed home. Will Aussies give him a hero’s welcome? - KESQ

 In the end, this week’s agreement to have him plead guilty in Saipan, the capital of the Northern Mariana Islands, a US territory in the Pacific and en route to Australia from London, was a neat solution.

-Once Assange pleads guilty, under the plea agreed with the US, he will have spent five years in solitary confinement.
+Assange pleaded guilty, under the plea agreed with the US, after having spent five years in solitary confinement.

 In the view of Canavan, “he’s served his time.”